-Financial management, cash handling, and accounting policies and procedures are described in detail in TheRide's Internal Control System Manual, which was updated by Finance staff and adopted by the CEO in 2019.
-This manual was developed to ensure compliance with Federal standards and these Board policies.
+Financial management, cash handling, and accounting policies and procedures are described in detail in TheRide's Internal Control System Manual, which adopted by the CEO in 2019.
+The manual was developed to ensure compliance with Federal standards and these Board policies.
+In October 2021, the manual was updated by Finance staff to reflect routine process and terminology changes.